Bran Castle – Chasing vampires at Dracula’s Castle

-Bran Castle is perhaps the most famous landmark in Romania, widely popularized by vampire films and novels.
-Only a couple of kilometers away from Brasov, Bran Castle was built at the border between the historic regions of Wallachia and Transylvania.
-Although there is no evidence that Bram Stoker knew about the existence of Bran, the castle is often referred to as the home of his infamous character, Dracula, hence the name of Dracula’s Castle.
+If you head southwest of Brașov, after 28 kilometers you will find Bran, a small town that guards the most important medieval route that connects Transylvania to Wallachia, the Rucăr-Bran Pass.
+In this village, on top of a steep mountain cliff, stands Bran Castle, which is by far one of the most famous castles in Romania, widely popularized by vampire films and novels.
+Although there is no evidence that Bram Stoker knew about the existence of Bran, the castle is often referred to as the home of his infamous character, Count Dracula, hence the name of Dracula’s Castle.

 Besides playing an important military role, Bran Castle also had a commercial purpose.
 Being placed at the border of two important regions, it provided safe passage from one location to another, thus improving the relations and economic development of both Wallachia and Transylvania.

 In 1920, after the Treaty of Trianon, Bran Castle became a royal residence within the Kingdom of Romania, and it quickly became Queen Marie of Romania‘s favorite home, who ended up renovating it.
 She was a granddaughter of Queen Victoria, and she married Prince Ferdinand in 1893.

 Queen Marie did not like much the court life in Bucharest, and she used to ride unattended through the streets and throw roses at the citizens during carnivals.
 She appointed herself a colonel of the Red Hussars, but her popularity started declining in 1919 when she announced at a peace conference in Paris that she should be the new face of Romania.